hktamboli/DataflowTemplates/v2/mongodb-to-googlecloud/README_MongoDB_to_BigQuery.md

 * **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
 * **javascriptDocumentTransformGcsPath** : The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-transforms/*.js).
 * **javascriptDocumentTransformFunctionName** : The function name should only contain letters, digits and underscores.
 Example: 'transform' or 'transform_udf1'.
 (Example: transform).
+* **bigQuerySchemaPath** : The Cloud Storage path for the BigQuery JSON schema.
+(Example: gs://your-bucket/your-schema.json).